 2) Movement of the Engine

 Apart from absorbing vibrations, one of the functions of the motor mount is to keep the engine anchored in place.
-When your motor mounts start getting damaged, you’ll be able to hear the car’s engine moving a little while you’re changing gears, applying breaks or accelerating.
+When your engine mounts deteriorate too much, you’ll be able to hear the engine moving a little while you’re changing gears, applying breaks or accelerating.
 If it gets too intense, it can cause damage to other components in the car as well.

 3) Rattling Sounds

 If you drive with bad motor mounts, you’ll hear loud rattling, clunking or banging noises especially when you accelerate.
-It’s a sign of the engine not being anchored firmly enough by the motor mounts since they may have started failing.
+It’s a sign that the mounts are not anchoring the engine firmly enough, due to their degraded state.

 How To Know If Your Motor Mounts are Getting Bad?

-Apart from hearing vibration noises and movements, a sure way to test if the motor mounts are failing, is to test by observing the movement of the engine.
+Apart from hearing vibration noises and movements, there are other ways to assess the mounts.
+For example, simply observing the movement of the engine suffices.

-All you have to do is keep your foot on the brakes in order to prevent the car from moving, and with the other foot, press on the accelerator to rev the engine a bit.
-If you notice that the engine moves a little, despite your keeping your foot on the brakes, it’s a sure sign that your motor mounts are starting to get bad.
+All you have to do is keep your foot on the brake in order to prevent the car from moving.
+With the other foot, press on the accelerator to rev the engine a bit.
+If you notice that the engine moves a little, despite your keeping your foot on the brakes, it’s a sure sign that your motor mounts are wearing out.

 It’s still safe to drive the vehicle if the movement is no longer than a few inches.
-If it’s more, the best thing you can do is to get the mounts repaired or replaced.
+If it’s more than that, the best thing you can do is to repair or replace them.

 How Long Can You Drive With Bad Motor Mounts?

-If your started noticing vibrations, and know for sure it’s the motor mounts to blame, you shouldn’t drive for long with motor mounts in this condition.
-Nevertheless, an engine mount typically retains a workable condition for about 5-7 years of driving, so if you haven’t had them replaced within this time period, you should consider getting them checked or replaced.
+If you’ve started noticing vibrations, you shouldn’t drive for long with motor mounts in this condition.
+Nevertheless, an engine mount typically retains a workable condition for about 5-7 years of driving.
+So if you haven’t replaced them within this time period, you should consider checking them.

 What Causes Motor Mounts To Get Bad Over Time?